karnkaul/le2d/lib/docs/getting_started.md

 ### Drawing a Textured Quad

-Load the texture, then simply assign a pointer to it via `le::Quad::texture`.
+Load the texture, then simply assign its pointer to `quad.texture`.
 It should be evident that textures must outlive drawables that use them:

 ```cpp
 // ...